(This devotion is day eight of a 30-Day Thanksgiving Challenge. Each day includes a daily reading that will be accompanied by a post on this blog.)

 The habit instills in us a posture of seeking and trusting the Lord.
 Prayer before meals can be meaningless or meaningful, depending on our words and thoughts.
 This food comes from God, and we thank Him.

 Can you imagine a life without food?
 We give thanks because we really are glad to have this meal.

-We also give thanks because much of our food is nutritious.
+We also give thanks because food is nutritious.
 God gives food to strengthen, sustain, and nourish us.
 That’s not to say everything we eat will make the cover of Clean Eating magazine, but most dishes offer something our body needs.
-God created us to need fuel through food and drink, and we thank Him for this reminder we are needy, limited, and insufficient, unlike Him.
+Our dependence on food and water is a daily reminder we are creatures; that God is God and we are not.

 For the next couple of days, build gratitude into your pre-meal prayers.
 As you pray, reflect on one blessing from the day and give thanks.
+Before grabbing a plate, grab onto one attribute of God and thank Him.
 Try praying after a meal.
-Grab onto one attribute of God and thank Him.
 Or you could give thanks for how this food gives a glimmer of God’s provision, goodness, and creativity.
 Let the grub stir up gratitude by thanking God over a meal.

 Alan Noble, Disruptive Witness: Speaking Truth in a Distracted Age (Downers Grove: InterVarsity Press, 2018), 90, 94.
 See pages 111–115 for the disruptive witness of “saying grace.”